 Let’s open our Bibles to the second chapter of Genesis.
-Let me read the opening three verses, Genesis 2.
+Let us read the opening three verses in Genesis 2.

 Genesis 2:1-3 “Thus the heavens and the earth were completed and all their hosts; and by the seventh day, God completed His work which He had done and He rested on the seventh day from all His work which He had done.
 Then God blessed the seventh day and sanctified it (why?
 So that people can follow his example?
 No the reason is) because in it He rested from all His work which God had created and made.”

-The creation account thus closes with those words, a reference to the seventh day.
+The creation account thus closes with those words, with a reference to the seventh day.

 The seventh day is mentioned three times in those verses I just read to you.
 It is mentioned because it is important.
-It is mentioned three times because it is important.
 The seventh day is unique.
 It has incomparable significance, indicated also by the fact that this is the first time the word “holy” is used in Scripture.
-The Hebrew word qedesh translated “sanctified,” in verse 3, is the word holy.
+The Hebrew word qedesh translated “sanctified,” in verse 3 is the word holy.
 The root meaning of qedesh, holy, in the form of qadash, the root, is thought to mean “to be cut off, or to separate.”
 And holiness, qodesha is elevation, or exaltation, above the usual level.

-So that seventh day is a special day.
-It is a day set apart.
-It is a day cut off from the other days and elevated.
-It is a day lifted up.
-It is a day exalted.
+So this seventh day is a special day.
+It was a day set apart.
+It is a day cut off from the other six days and elevated.
+It was a day lifted up.
+It was a day exalted.
 It is then a very, very unique day.
 None of the other six days is so identified and set apart as holy or sanctified, as exalted and lifted up above the others.
-Hebrews 4 will later explain a greater significance of this day for people of God.
+Hebrews 4 will later explain a greater significance of this specific seventh day for people of God.
 This is a unique day.